iifl-logo

 In accordance with the section 129(3) of the Companies Act, 2013 read with Rule 5 of the Companies (Accounts) Rules, 2014, Listing regulations and Ind AS 110, the consolidated audited financial statement forms part of the Annual Report in addition to the standalone audited financial statement of the company.

-A Report on performance and financial position of the subsidiaries and associates highlighting the performance of each and their contribution to the overall performance of the company is attached to the Financial Statements of the Company in form AOC-1.
+A Report on performance and financial position of the subsidiaries highlighting the performance of each and their contribution to the overall performance of the company forms part of the financial statement in Form AOC-1.
+There are no associates / Joint Ventures.

 The Company has neither accepted nor renewed any deposits during the year under review.